ka-sanchez/Zoomcord/README.md

-# eTools
-A webapp that lets educators find useful apps quickly.
+A discord bot/webapp that promotes fitness.
 Built for HackMIT 2020.